Fender Jazz Bass: 24-fret Jazz Bass

-Fender Jazz Bass 24 were made in Korea.
+Fender 24-fret Jazz Basses were made in Korea.

 Fender Jaguar Bass

 In 2005, Fender introduced the Fender Jaguar Bass, as of 2008 available in Hot Rod Red, Olympic White, Sunburst and Black finishes, with a three-ply white or tortoise pickguard.
 This is a variation on the traditional Jazz Bass design—differences being that it has only one master volume and tone, but additional on/off switches for pickup selection, series/parallel switching, and a two-band active preamp with bypass switch.

 The Jaguar bass retains the slim Jazz neck, bi-pole pickups, Jazzmaster/Jaguar body design and the trademark Jazz Bass growl.

 As of 2008, the Jaguar Bass comes in Olympic White and three-colour Sunburst finishes, together with a four-ply brown tortoise shell pickguard.
 These colours were previously available only for the Japanese domestic market.

 In 2012, Fender also introduced the Reverse Jaguar Bass in its line of Pawn Shop Series guitars.
 This special issue features a reversed body stock orientation, and also reverses the humbucking pickups for a unique tone.

 Fender also offers several models of the Jaguar Bass in the Squier line (and an American Standard version since 2014), most with a Precision/Jazz "P-J" pickup configuration.